kevindewalt/oldkevindewalt.github.io/start_here/index.md

 What's "onboarded" anyway?
 The most popular definition is 'once a user achieves “initial success” with your product' but plenty of our trial customers take a critical step, get some “First Value” - and then abandon the product a week later.
 So here's a more practical definition:
 [How to know when your customer is onboarded](http://blog.sohelpful.io/blog/defining-onboarded/).

-Maybe you shouldn't do concierge onboarding (who this is not for) (COMING SOON)
+Maybe you shouldn't do concierge onboarding...
+[How to tell if concierge onboarding is right for your business](http://blog.sohelpful.io/blog/challenger/)

 **This sounds like a lot of work.
 Can’t I just send auto-responders?**